 Bridging Troubled Waters

-The WRivA are collaborating with environmental specialists Bio2Lab, to improve the health of Port Phillip Bay, by identifying major sources of stormwater pollution in the Werribee River catchment.
+The WRA collaborated with environmental specialists Bio2Lab, to improve the health of Port Phillip Bay, by identifying major sources of stormwater pollution in the Werribee River catchment.
 By determining priority pollution sources, the project intends to raise awareness of local stormwater issues.
-This information will enable waterway managers such as the Victorian EPA, Melbourne Water and Wyndham City Council to target point-source pollution reduction strategies, coupled with education & awareness programs.
+This information will enable waterway managers such as the Victorian EPA, Melbourne Water, and Wyndham City Council to target point-source pollution reduction strategies, coupled with education & awareness programs.

 River bug sampling is also being conducted as part of the project.
 As different types of macroinvertebrates tolerate different stream conditions, their presence or absence can be used to indicate clean or polluted water.
 Therefore, they are a good indicator of the ecological health of a waterway.